 The white fat in your body is made from large droplets of fatty acids.
 The cells of brown fat are packed tightly with mitochondria, the powerhouse of all of our cells.
 Brown fat takes in excess sugar and fat and breaks them down for use as an energy source.

 What does all of this have to do with getting cold?

-When your body gets cold, it produces a hormone called norepinephrine.
-Brown fat has receptors for the norepinephrine and when these receptors sense that hormone, they signal the abundant mitochondria to crank out the energy production.
-That energy production process creates heat to help regulate your body temperature.
+When your body gets cold, it produces a hormone that signals the abundant mitochondria in your brown fat to start cranking out energy.
+That energy production creates heat to hep regulate your body temperature.

 There are numerous studies that show that regular cold immersion therapy supports a healthy immune response.

 Our anti sales pitch sales pitch – Keep in mind that there is no silver bullet for optimal health and wellness.
 Cold immersion therapy is just one of the many tools in the toolbox that you need to support your longevity goals.
 Combined with a healthy data based diet, an active lifestyle with heavy lifting and contra lateral movement and mindset work, cold immersion therapy will improve your resilience and your overall health and wellness.

 Cold water immersion therapy has been shown in numerous studies to decrease muscle soreness after rigorous exercise.

 Improved Lymphatic Drainage

 Remember that our lymph system requires movement or muscle contraction to work.
 We are literally born to move and without movement, our lymph system backs up, which can manifest in colds, infection, joint pain and eventually disease.
 Spending just a few minutes in the Complete Human Cryo Tub forces your lymp system to contract and pump those nasty fluids out of your system.